NCATSTranslator/TranslatorTechnicalDocumentation/docs/guide-for-developers/tutorials/index.md

 # Tutorial / Cookbook / How to's

-* Brainstorm outline all of  the specific necessary technical and sociological steps requried to "plug into" the Translator ecosystem?
+* Brainstorm outline all of the specific necessary technical and sociological steps required to "plug into" the Translator ecosystem?
 (Chris / everyone?)
 * Add linkouts to videos (existing?) for various stuff